apostrophecms/vite-demo/README.md

 ## The known problems and limitations

 - The `apos` HMR is not working when the `public` build contains Vue apps.
 The reason for that lies in the fact that the `apos` and `public` builds can't share the same Vue instance.
 As a result of that, HMR is available to the "first" Vue instance that is loaded on the page.
-There are some ideas that we are exploring to solve this problem, but all of those would require high-effort changes.
+There are some ideas that we are exploring to solve this problem.
 - No SSR yet.
 UI Apps can receive initial data from the server, but the real server-side rendering (render on the server per framework, mount and hydrate on the client) is yet to be planned and implemented.
 - Following alias imports (`@/path/to/file`) in an editor will lead to the `apos-build` directory, not the original source.
 This is confusing and far from a good DX.
-We are exploring ways to solve this problem (hint - symlinks).
+We are exploring ways to solve this problem for all editors that support Typescript configuration files.